ulfsv/ToDoApi/README.md

 # ToDoApi

-Tutorial: Create a web API with ASP.NET Core
+I have built a basic a web API with ASP.NET Core 3.1.

-This tutorial teaches the basics of building a web API with ASP.NET Core.

-In this tutorial, you learn how to:
+I have learned how to:

     Create a web API project.
     Add a model class and a database context.